 4-H Animal Fence Talk

-Small or large animals may be used, demonstrations are welcome, and the talk may focus on any relevant topic.
-For example, a dog-based exhibit may focus on basic training (sit, stay, etc.), animal care or canine sport (such as a short agility demo).
-A Fence Talk on goats focus on be on animal care, husbandry, milking demo, or fitting and showing an animal.
+Small or large animals may be used and the exhibit topic may range broadly from animal care to an aspect of, or demonstration of, an animal sport or competition.
+For example, a dog- based exhibit may focus on basic training (sit, stay, etc.), animal care or canine sport (such as a short agility demo).
+A talk on goats could be on animal care, husbandry, milking demo, or fitting and showing an animal.
 The Animal Fence Talk should typically include only one animal, but some topics may call for more than one such as a team of oxen, flock of sheep, etc.

 Each Fence Talk slot will last approximately 30 minutes in duration, but the actual talk may be only 10 minutes in length and be repeated to new audiences as the public filters in and out.
 Questions by the public can round out the time.
 4-H Project Animal Fence Talks will take place in in various show rings.
 Youth will be assigned a time and place based on availability and show schedules.